oneapi-src/oneDNN/doc/programming_model/attributes_quantization.md

 details, refer to the corresponding section in @ref dev_guide_rnn).

 For the rest of this guide, we will assume that \f$0_{x\_int8} = 0\f$.

+@warning
+Depending on the architecture, the behavior of int8 computations might slightly vary.
+For more details, refer to @ref dev_guide_int8_computations.

 This guide doesn't cover how the appropriate scaling factor can be found.
 Refer to the materials in the [Introduction](@ref dgaq_intro).